-The Company provides limited guarantees on certain energy and natural gas storage management contracts entered into by the distribution utilities.
+The Company also provides limited guarantees on certain energy and natural gas storage management contracts entered into by the three distribution utilities.
 The Company's policy is to limit these guarantees to two years or less.
-As of March 31, 2010, there were approximately \$39.2 million of guarantees outstanding and the longest term guarantee extends through December 31, 2010.
+As of June 30, 2010 there are \$40.8 million of guarantees outstanding and the longest of these guarantees extends through October 31, 2011.
+Of this amount, \$12.0 million is related to Unitil's guarantee of payment for the term of the Northern Utilities' gas storage Agreement discussed above.

-The Company also guarantees the payment of principal, interest and other amounts payable on the notes issued by Unitil Realty and Granite State.
-As of March 31, 2010, the principal amount outstanding for the 8% Unitil Realty notes was \$4.1 million, and the principal amount outstanding for the 7.15% Granite State notes was \$10.0 million.
+The Company also guarantees the payment of principal, interest and other amounts payable on the notes issued by Unitil Realty and Granite.
+As of June 30, 2010, the principal amount outstanding for the 8% Unitil Realty notes was \$4.0 million.
+On December 15, 2008, the Company entered into a guarantee for the payment of principal, interest and other amounts payable on the \$10 million Granite notes due 2018.
+As of June 30, 2010, the principal amount outstanding for the 7.15% Granite notes was \$10.0 million.